Eco-Ventura/CISC179Project/README.txt

 1.0: Ability to create new clients and add medications to each file.
 1.1: Added the ability to edit added medications
 1.2: Added the ability to check if clients need refills on their medications.
+1.21: Added some comments to main.py for better readability.
 Project Overview
 This Python project assists facilities in managing their clients' medications using CSV files.
 It offers a simple and intuitive way to handle medication records, ensuring effective tracking and management.
 =====================================================